The New Investment Proclamation No. 1180/2020: A Brief Overview

 Definition of Capital – Under the new proclamation "Capital" is defined as to include intellectual properties.
 From intellectual properties, the repealed proclamation only recognized patent as a possible capital contribution by an investor.
 With this new proclamation, however, in addition to patent, valuable trademarks, copyrights, and other creative works of the human intellect, which could fall under the realm of 'intellectual property’, could be contributed as a capital with all the benefits associated with it.

 Scope of the New Investment Proclamation – Investments in relation to prospecting, exploration and development of minerals and petroleum are excepted from the scope of the new investment proclamation.
 There will be a separate legal regime governing investments in these sectors.
-That being said, similar to the repealed proclamation, the Ethiopian Civil Aviation Authority, the Ethiopian Energy Authority, the Ethiopian Communications Authority are delegated by EIC to license investors in their respective sectors.
+That being said, similar to the repealed proclamation, the Ethiopian Civil Aviation Authority, the Ethiopian Energy Authority, EIC delegates the Ethiopian Communications Authority to license investors in their respective sectors.

 Sectors Open for Foreign Investors – the new investment proclamation changed the sector listing approach from positive listing, listing of areas that are allowed for foreign investors, to a negative listing approach, listing of areas that are not allowed for foreign investors.
 Details of the specific sectors that are closed for foreign investors will be provided by the investment regulation, which is yet to be enacted.
 In general, this is considered as a positive development as it expands the areas that foreign investors could engage in.
 Another noteworthy change made by the new investment proclamation, concerning the sector restriction, is that it got rid of the sectors that were left for the government's monopoly.
 As per the new investment proclamation there will not be a sector that will be reserved for the government only.
 The new sector listing has four major categories i.e. those reserved for joint venture with the government; sectors reserved for domestic investors and those that are reserved for joint venture by foreign investors and domestic investors.
 Any sector that is not specifically mentioned in any of the categories listed in the above categories will be open for foreign investors.